evdboom/OptionA.Blazor/OptionA.Blazor.Components.Direct/readme.md

 To start using the OptionA.Blazor.Components.Direct, use the components provided by the package in your application.
 For styling all components have an "opta-[component-name]" attribute, or you can use the parameters on a percomponent basis (see below)

 ## Latest release notes
-### 7.4.0 Initial
+### 7.5.0 Initial
 #### Overall
-Primary release
+Added component

 #### New features
-- Added the direct input, and enum select components from the OptionA.Blazor.Blogbuilder package to be available everywhere, changed them to the default OptAComponent base class
+- Added generic Select component
 #### Solved Bugs
 - none